GaloisInc/mctrace/docs/README-release.md

   writes `send()` data to `stderr` and we need that data to be piped to the extractor script.

+- When extracting telemetry data from instrumented PowerPC binaries, the flag `--big-endian` must be passed to the extractor script as in the command above.
+  The flag should be elided when working with `x86_64` binaries.

 - The `extractor.py` script offers a few other conveniences when extracting data from instrumented programs; for example it can produce columnar outputs and filter columns.
 See `extractor.py --help` for